boc-tothefuture/openhab-jruby/CONTRIBUTING.md

 JRuby Scripting OpenHAB is hosted on [GitHub](https://github.com/ccutrer/openhab-jrubyscripting).

 # Development Environment Setup
-The development process has been tested on MacOS, and Ubunut.
+The development process has been tested on MacOS, and Ubuntu.
 Other operating systems may work.

-1. Install Ruby 2.6.8
+1. Install Ruby 2.6.8 and JRuby 9.3.8.0 (or later)
 2. Fork [the repo](https://github.com/ccutrer/openhab-jrubyscripting) and clone it
 3. Install [bundler](https://bundler.io/)
 4. Run `bundler install` from inside of the repo directory